 There are different approaches available for hip replacement surgery.
 Depending on the patient’s needs, Dr. Bates and Dr. Jacobson may recommend particular approaches to allow for the best possible outcomes.
 When possible, our surgeons utilize minimally invasive approaches, such as the posterior lateral approach, to allow for quicker recovery times and less postoperative pain.

 Complete recovery from hip replacement surgery can take several weeks.
 Patients typically begin physical therapy as soon as possible after surgery to restore movement to the hip and strengthen the muscles that support it.

 Hip replacement surgery is very successful for the vast majority of patients, and hip replacement implants can last for many years after surgery.
 In some cases, hip revision surgery may be needed to maintain hip function.
 Hip revision surgery may be recommended if a patient develops an infection in the area of the hip replacement, if there are frequent dislocations, or if the implant begins to wear and loosen over time.

 Hip revision surgery involves removing the original implants and replacing them with new ones.
 Revision hip implants typically have larger stems than the original implants to provide more stability.

 Hip Replacement Surgery in San Diego

-At Orthopedic Specialists of San Diego, Dr. James Bates and Dr. Mark Jacobson specialize in hip replacement surgery to help patients with hip pain that interferes with everyday activities.
+At Orthopedic Specialists of San Diego, Dr. James Bates, Dr. Mark Jacobson and Dr. Steve Allsing specialize in hip replacement surgery to help patients with hip pain that interferes with everyday activities.
 If you think hip replacement surgery may be right for you or have questions about hip replacement, please call our office at 619-286-9480.
 We’d be happy to help you schedule an appointment and answer any questions you may have.